-This webpage will help citizens of Alabama to better understand assisted living, home care, and adult day care costs throughout their state.
+This information is intended to help citizens of Alabama better understand assisted living, home care, and adult day care costs throughout their state.
 It also discusses the different payment options and financial assistance programs that are available to aid in caring for the elderly, whether it be at home or in a residential care facility.

-The programs listed here are inclusive of what is available from the state of Alabama, but is not inclusive of what is available nationally.
-Since this is the case, it’s important to also search for nationwide assistance, enabling individuals to find the programs that best suit their needs.
+The programs listed here are inclusive of what is available from the state of Alabama, but it is not inclusive of what is available nationally.
+Since this is the case, it’s important to also search for nationwide assistance.
+This will enable individuals to find the programs that best suit their needs.
 One can do this by utilizing our Resource Locator Tool.

-The average cost of assisted living in Alabama in 2019 is $3,271 / month.
-In the costliest areas of the state, Anniston-Oxford, Auburn, Daphne, and Montgomery, the average cost ranges from $3,700 - $3,992 / month.
-The least costly assisted living can be found in Dothan, Florence-Muscle Shoals Metropolitan area, Gadsden, Birmingham, and Tuscaloosa.
-Here the monthly cost ranges from $2,075 to $3,250.
-Memory care (for individuals with moderate to severe Alzheimer’s and other related dementias) is estimated to cost an additional $850 each month.
+The average cost of assisted living in Alabama, according to Genworth’s 2021 Cost of Care Survey, is $3,503 / month.
+In the costliest areas of the state, Anniston, Florence, Auburn, and Birmingham, the average cost ranges from $4,028 – $4,771 / month.
+In Decatur, Montgomery, and Mobile, the average monthly cost is within $100 / month of the statewide average monthly cost.
+The least costly assisted living can be found in Dothan, Gadsden, and Tuscaloosa.
+Here the monthly cost ranges from $2,150 to $3,150.

-As of 2019, the average cost for home care in Alabama is $17.00 / hour.
-The least expensive areas of Alabama for this type of care are Anniston, Decatur, and Montgomery, where the hourly rate is between $15.00 and $16.00.
-Dothan and Florence are also fairly inexpensive at approximately $16.50 / hour.
-The most expensive areas are Birmingham, Gadsden, Huntsville, and Daphne, where the hourly rate is between $18.00 and $19.00.
-Auburn and Mobile are also on the more expensive side at an average of $17.25 - $17.50 / hour.
+As of 2021, Genworth’s Cost of Care Survey 2021 indicates that the average cost for home care in Alabama is $20 / hour.
+The least expensive areas of Alabama for this type of care are Anniston and Florence, where the hourly rate is between $15.50 and $18.75.
+Tuscaloosa and Gadsden are also fairly inexpensive at around $20 / hour.
+The most expensive areas are Birmingham and Daphne, where the hourly rate is between $22.25 and $25.25.
+Dothan and Huntsville are also on the more expensive side at an average of $21.00 / hour.

 Home Health Care, which is generally provided by a nurse or home health aide, is also available in Alabama.
-With the average hourly cost being $17.00 / hour, it is the same average cost as is home care.
+With the average hourly cost being $20.20 / hour, it is nearly the same average cost as is home care.
 That said, in some regions of the state the average cost is higher.
-For example, in Montgomery and Mobile, home health care is approximately an additional $1.50 - $2.00 more per hour.
+For example, in Tuscaloosa and Decatur, home health care is approximately an additional $1.25 – $1.40 more per hour.

 Adult day care provides the most affordable care option for seniors in Alabama.
-In 2019, the average daily cost is $35.
-In the more expensive areas of Huntsville and Daphne, the average daily rate ranges from $60 - $70.
-Less costly areas range from an average of $18 - $25 / day, and are located in Dothan, Mobile, and Montgomery.
-Birmingham is also very affordable at approximately $35 / day.
+The average daily cost is $35.
+In the more expensive areas of Daphne and Huntsville, the average daily rate ranges from $53 – $76.
+Montgomery and Dothan have a very low average cost of only $25 / day.
+The areas of Birmingham and Tuscaloosa are also very affordable at $40 / day.
 Notably, Alabama has some of the least expensive adult day care available in the United States.

-1) Alabama offers the Elderly and Disabled (E & D) Medicaid Waiver to provide services to allow elderly or disabled individuals who would otherwise require nursing facility care to remain living at home or in the community.
+This waiver provides services that allow elderly or disabled individuals who would otherwise require nursing facility care to remain living at home or in the community.
 Services include personal care assistance, respite care, adult day care, home delivered meals, and more.
-Find out more about the Elderly and Disabled Medicaid Waiver eligibility and benefits.

-2) The State of Alabama Independent Living (SAIL) Medicaid Waiver, previously known as the Homebound Waiver, is designed to help disabled individuals move back to or remain living in their homes or communities instead of a skilled nursing facility.
-Find out more about the SAIL Medicaid Waiver eligibility requirements and benefits.
+Previously known as the Homebound Waiver, this waiver is designed to help disabled individuals move back to or remain living in their homes or communities instead of a skilled nursing facility.

-3) The Alabama Community Transition (ACT) Medicaid Waiver provides services for elderly and disabled nursing home residents to assist them in returning to living independently in the community.
+The ACT waiver provides services for elderly and disabled nursing home residents to assist them in returning to living independently in the community.
 Benefits include adult day health, personal care, homemaker services, meal delivery, and home modifications.
-Learn more about the ACT Medicaid Waiver.

-4) Originally not offered statewide, the Personal Choices (PC) Program is now available across the state.
+Originally not offered statewide, the Personal Choices (PC) Program is now available across the state.
 This self-directed care program allows for seniors and disabled individuals receiving services under the E & D Waiver, the SAIL Waiver, or the ACT Waiver, the option to choose and manage their own care providers.
-Read about the Personal Choices Program eligibility requirements, benefits, and locations.

 The state also offers nutritious meals and transportation assistance paid for under the Older Americans Act.
 For more information, one should contact their local Area Agency on Aging.